 Toremifene citrate is a non-steroidal triphenylethylene derivative that exhibits anti-estrogenic properties.
-It acts as an estrogen receptor antagonist and is quite comparable to tamoxifen citrate in both its actions and mechanisms by which they work.
+It acts as an estrogen receptor antagonist and is quite comparable to tamoxifen citrate in both its actions and mechanisms.
 However it is the apparent improved safety of use that toremifene citrate offers that is the main benefit behind it for strength athletes, bodybuilders and other steroid users.
 Medically, toremifene citrate was developed and is still used to treat breast cancer and was first approved by the Food and Drug Administration for this use in the United States in 1995.

 Similar to the other more commonly used selective estrogen receptor modulators used by steroids users, namely clomiphene citrate and tamoxifen citrate, the toremifene citrate molecule binds to estrogen receptors.
 Thus this leads to the estrogen being blocked from interacting with the receptor and it can not have any influence thereby remaining inactive in that tissue.
 By doing so an “anti-estrogenic” effect is achieved.